 Here are some of our key flagship partnerships:

-In June 2015, Wood's Homes opened the doors of the Vermilion Energy Family Centre and their Whole Family Treatment Program.
+In June 2015, Wood's Homes opened the doors of the Vermilion Energy Family Centre and their Whole Family Treatment Program, following a $1 million investment in 2013.
 This intensive, short-term program serves families from across Canada who are struggling with complex issues including mental illness, crisis management, parenting strategies and child development.
 It offers a home-away-from-home where the entire family can receive mental health treatment at the same time and under the same roof.

 Here, Wood’s Homes focuses on the five primary areas of family interaction: developing child well-being, increasing family safety, enhancing home environment, strengthening parenting capabilities and improving family interactions.
 Each family member is professionally assessed and receives individualized treatment during their stay of either five days or over a weekend.
 Wood’s Homes also provides support post-treatment to help maintain goals and to help families incorporate newfound strategies into their everyday life.

 We are proud of the groundbreaking role that the Vermilion Energy Family Centre is helping to play in delivering family-centred treatment.